 The colonists who first began settling in New England in the 1620s brought what furnishing they could from Europe, but they were largely on their own when it came to setting up housekeeping.
 And a look around their dining room would bear little resemblance to what we see today – or even what colonists had just a few decades later.
 The surroundings were primitive and functional, but little more, as colonists sat down to dinner in colonial New England.

 Napkins Aplenty.
-If you looked around an early colonial home, you might be surprised by the large supply of napkins.
+If you looked around an early colonial home, the large supply of napkins would probably surprise you.
 Given the meager belongings of a typical colonist it might seem that they had put on quite a show in accumulating an exorbitant supply of napkins.
 Not so.
 Napkins were plentiful because people ate much of their food with their hands.
 Napkins were vital.

 Below the Salt.
 One essential element at every table during dinner in colonial New England was a salt cellar or “standing salt.”
 It was a container from which salt was distributed.
-You knew where you stood in the pecking order of the house based on where you ate relative to the salt cellar, which could be quite large and decorative or plain and simple.
+You knew where you stood in the pecking order of the house based on where you ate relative to the salt.
+The salt cellar could be quite large and decorative or plain and simple.
 The standing salt was placed near one end of the table where the heads of the household sat.
 Important guests were seated “above the salt,” meaning near the table’s head.
 Children and less-revered guests were sent to the other end of the table, “below the salt.”

 Into the Trenchers.
-Much food was consumed from a trencher – a wooden dish that had been carved out like a trench.
+Much food was consumed from a trencher – a wooden dish carved out like a trench.
 A larger plate – pewter or wood – would hold the main meal and individual portions could be distributed into trenchers.
 Trenchers were generally oblong or square, and people ate directly from them.
-But you wanted to be wary of who you sat next to, as in most homes diners shared a trencher with at least one neighbor.
-An early Connecticut church deacon was given the cold shoulder by his neighbors when he carved enough trenchers so that each of his children could have one.
+But you wanted to be wary of who you sat next to during dinner in colonial New England.
+Diners generally shared a trencher with at least one neighbor.
+An early Connecticut church deacon received the cold shoulder from his neighbors when he carved enough trenchers so that each of his children could have one.
 It was deemed excessive and showy.

 Tankards, cups and porringers.
 Glass was a rare commodity among early colonists.
 A bottle might be considered such a valuable item that it was mentioned in someone’s will.
-Silver cups were owned by many, though they were a luxury and not every-day ware.
+Many people owned silver cups, though they were a luxury and not every-day ware.
 Southerners generally had more silver than New Englanders.
-Though pewter was available to the wealthier homes in New England, most drinking was done from wooden vessels.
-Tankards constructed like small barrels hollowed out wooden cups and leather cups fashioned to hold liquids were the norm for drinking during dinner in colonial New England.
+Though the wealthier homes had pewter in New England, they drank from wooden vessels.
+Tankards constructed like small barrels, hollowed-out wooden cups and leather cups fashioned to hold liquids were the norm for drinking during dinner in colonial New England.
 For other uses, many homes had porringers, small bowls, to hold soups and stews.
 Many had handles so they could be easily drunk from.
 As for how people drank their beverages, it was not uncommon to have a single large tankard, a small bowl really, that would be passed around the table at a meal and shared – refilled as necessary.

 Have a seat.
 Seating at the earliest colonial dinners was a luxury – and not a very luxurious one at that.
 Benches were placed alongside the board and people squeezed in together.
-When the benches were full, guests, and usually children, had to stand during dinner in colonial New England.
+When the benches filled, guests, and usually children, had to stand during dinner in colonial New England.

-If there was one advantage colonists enjoyed it was that having so few implements to eat from made cleanup rather quick.
+If there was one advantage colonists enjoyed it was that having so few implements made cleanup rather quick.